 They don't get the money they need and the end is approaching.
 They're personally facing losing lots of money themselves, and more importantly don't see a future for them and their families.
 They're desperate people.
 They start talking to competitors and other opportunist financiers.

 Competitors will usually be licking their lips in anticipation of moving quickly onto their turf if the company does go bust.
 Maybe they'll pick up a few key employees.
-Maybe they'll buy some equipment from the liquidators and paying next to nothing.
+Maybe they'll buy some equipment from the liquidators and pay next to nothing.
 Maybe they can worry key clients enough to jump ship before there's panic and pain.
 But what they might really want is what is known as the goodwill contained in the business.
 Which generally means their sales or service contracts with clients desperate not to be affected by the collapse of their supplier.
 It may also mean relationships with suppliers as well as databases of contact details with current and former customers.
 And it might mean computer code, patents or copyright, otherwise collectively known as Intellectual Property or IP.
 Whatever it is, it's worth competitors picking up those assets for as little expense as possible.
 Or possibly for nothing...

 It's possible for the board of the company to agree for the following to happen: The company transfers its assets, especially databases and other IP, to another company which is owned by the competitors, or another holding company.
 This might happen at no cost to the competitor if the assets can genuinely be valued at zero, but the transfer might be subject to other conditions.
 The original company then ceases trading and informs customers, staff, creditors and shareholders.
 But shares in the new company are also owned by some of the founders who negotiated the deal with the new owners - otherwise what's in it for them?
 So customers are also informed "Don't worry.
 There's nothing you need to do, just expect invoices for the services you ordered to come from another (usually very similar) name."